OpsecGuy/Log/README.md

-# Log
+# Collection
-Personal logging system that I use in every Python project
+Personal collection of tools/solutions that I use in (almost) every Python project